sffranke/bela/README.md

 5 V Buzzer

-Optional: JVSISM YPG 20A HV SBEC to bring down the Voltage to 6 V.
+Optional: JVSISM YPG 20A HV SBEC to bring down the voltage to 6 V.

 BM3in1 3 In 1 Lipo Batterie Monitor